Call 2002 (Lincoln’s Inn)

 Lucy has a particular interest in issues concerning the privacy of children proceedings.

 Lucy is a family law specialist and has practiced in family law throughout her professional career.
 Her practice now spans all areas of family law with a particular emphasis on children work.
 She often acts in complex, multi-party or high conflict intractable private law disputes.
 In public law children cases she acts for parents, children, local authorities and extended family.
-Lucy has experience of handling cases cases involving suspected non-accidental injury, sexual abuse, neglect and domestic violence, where there are parental mental health, learning disability or capacity issues, concerns around substance abuse and addiction, and involving children with special educational needs and complex medical needs.
+Lucy has experience of handling cases involving suspected non-accidental injury and FGM/C, sexual abuse, neglect and domestic abuse, where there are parental mental health, learning disability or capacity issues, concerns around substance abuse and addiction, and involving children with special educational needs and disabilities / complex medical needs.

-Lucy also has experience of child abduction work including Hague Convention, and international adoption matters.
+Lucy also has experience of international child abduction work including Hague Convention, and of wardship and international and contested adoption matters.

 Lucy has a background in education law and has represented clients at SENDIST and Child Support Tribunals, and she is able to draw upon her experience in that field in family work.

-Lucy is the author of Family Courts without a lawyer – a Handbook for Litigants in Person (Bath Publishing).
+Lucy is the author of ‘The Family Court without a Lawyer – A Handbook for Litigants in Person‘ (2nd edition 2014, Bath Publishing).

 In March 2011 Lucy was named one of The Times’ best legal bloggers for her Pink Tape family law blog.
 In May 2011 The Guardian described Lucy as “one of the best legal bloggers for style and content”.
-Lucy was recently awarded the Family Law Readers Commentary Award 2012, and was shortlisted for Most Innovative Family Lawyer for her writing on Pink Tape.
-Lucy also contributes to the Family Law Week Blog.
+Lucy was awarded the Family Law Readers Commentary Award 2012, and was shortlisted for Most Innovative Family Lawyer for her writing on Pink Tape.
+In October 2014 Lucy was shortlisted for a third time for the Readers’ Commentary award.
+Lucy has written for various publications including the New Statesman and Guardian.

 Lucy is a Bar Pro Bono Unit panel member.